-Applicants interested in specific information concerning benefits should visit the Wisconsin Department of Employee Trust Funds website.
+For more information about the benefits of working for the State of Wisconsin, please click HERE.
 Part-time employees will receive some of the benefits listed above on a prorated basis.
 Applicants only interested in part-time employment of less than 60% may not be eligible for The Wisconsin Retirement System or insurance benefits.

 Functioning under general supervision, the Advanced Practice Nurse Prescriber is an advanced professional nurse who is responsible for the provision of comprehensive care to well and ill incarcerated adult and adolescent populations.
 The practitioner demonstrates a high degree of clinical expertise in providing preventive and primary care in the correctional setting.
 This practitioner educates inmates to promote wellness, prevent health problems, maintain current health, and intervene in acute and chronic illness.
 This practitioner will function independently in managing the direct and indirect care of incarcerated individuals in collaboration with all disciplines employed or practicing at the institutional Health Services Unit.
 The practitioner will participate in the planning, development, implementation and evaluation of care and education programs and protocols used by the health care staff to meet the needs of incarcerated individuals who exhibit health problems across the continuum from prevention to complex medical and/or psychiatric conditions.